wp-plugins/ajax-event-calendar/readme.txt

 * Date and time formatting, via integrated blog settings
 * Multi-language Support

-= Administators can... =
+= Administator Options =

 * Edit and delete any event
 * Create, edit and delete event categories
 * View an activity report of the current month's event creation
 * View the total number of events created ("event counts") by user, in the blog Users menu
-* Control calendar date and time format via blog settings
+* Modify calendar date and time formats via blog settings
-* Control which event fields to display and require
+* Modify which event fields to display and require
-* Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
+* Prevent users from adding events that have transpired
 * Password protect the front-end calendar
-* Show/Hide WordPress Login/Register links (Admin menu) on the front-end Calendar
+* Toggle Add Events link on the front-end Calendar (links to the administrative calendar via login)
-* Show/Hide calendar weekends
+* Toggle the display of weekends on the calendars
-* Display a contributors list in the sidebar using the "Calendar Contributors" Widget
+* Display a contributors list using the "Calendar Contributors" sidebar widget
-* Display a list of upcoming events in the sidebar using the "Upcoming Events" Widget
+* Display a list of upcoming events using the "Upcoming Events" sidebar widget

 = Languages =
+* Danish
 * Dutch
 * French
 * German
 * Lithuanian
+* Polish
 * Portuguese
 * Spanish
 * Turkish